 - Identify additives in a polymer; some need to be chemically removed (e. g. solvent extraction).

-How FTIR Delivers Results
+How Our FTIR Services Deliver Results

 As the sample absorbs infrared light, the absorbance of energy is measured at the various wavelengths to identify the sample material’s molecular make up and structure.
 The patterns of absorption bands at the various wavelengths throughout the infrared region—which is most often referred to as the FTIR spectrum—are unique to each material.
 Once the spectrum is produced, our analysts digitally cross-reference results using established reference libraries and databases to help identify the material in question.